SysKitTeam/docs-point/governance-and-automation/workspace-review/setup-workspace-review.md

 ---
-description: This article explains how to enable and configure the Automated Access Review in Syskit Point.
+description: This article explains how to enable and configure the Automated Workspace Review in Syskit Point.
 ---

 # Workspace Review